Lamprichauns/lamp-os/software/artnet-repeater/README.md

 ## Project Setup

-Copy the file `secrets_sample.hpp` to `secrets.hpp` and add any WiFi credentials you want.
+Copy the file `secrets_sample.hpp` to `secrets.hpp` and add any WiFi and stage name credentials you want.
 Otherwise leave it blank

+Some restrictions:

+* stage name must be under 12 chars and lower case
+* wifi ssid and password must be under 24 chars combined

 ## Flashing